×

-With three matches to go before their T20 World Cup 2026 campaign, tournament co-hosts India are in strong rhythm, packed with an explosive batting line-up and efficient bowling attack.
+With two matches to go before their T20 World Cup 2026 campaign, tournament co-hosts India are in strong rhythm, packed with an explosive batting line-up and efficient bowling attack.
 The bowling is arguably overdependent on Jasprit Bumrah and Varun Chakaravarthy but the batting department seems to be in prime shape.
 However, there is one minor blip that the defending champions would want to address.

 Sanju Samson could do no wrong in 2024 after being promoted to open the batting.
 He hammered three centuries in that year but then found himself sidelined for no reason in 2025.
 Shubman Gill's brief comeback stint saw him opening the batting apart from being the vice-captain.
 It didn't help Samson that his only series as opener in 2025, against England, was a dampener.

 Samson tried to bat in the middle order but in T20Is, that's just not his game.
 Fast forward to 2026 and a lot has changed.
 India's obsession with fitting Gill into T20Is ended in shocking circumstances on the day of the World Cup squad announcement.
-While this meant automatic selection for Samson and a spot at the top in the XI, he has a potential competitor in Ishan Kishan.
+While this meant automatic selection for Samson and a spot at the top in the XI, he now has a potential competitor in Ishan Kishan.

 Samson now has 13 successive T20I innings without a fifty to his name.
 If we filter it down to his form as opener, the number of innings still stands at nine.
 That's a lot of games without a significant score, especially with the competition levels in this Indian team.
 Of course, Samson's role appears to be of a PowerPlay destructor but so is Abhishek Sharma and he is at no.1 in the ICC batting rankings.